This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The Sindoh 3DWOX 1 is one of my favorite 3D printers of all time!
 As soon as you take it out of the box you can see it oozes quality.

-Unlike most other 3D printers, the 3DWOX is true plug and play.
+Unlike most other 3D printers, the 3DWOX is a true plug and play.
 If you have no desire to improve your printer with upgrades and tweaks and you just want it to work then this is the 3d printer for you.

 Changing filament is a fully automatic process.
 You simply load in a cartridge, much like a paper printer, so there’s no fiddly threading through narrow holes.
 You can also use any non-branded filament so you’re not locked into using Sindoh’s own product.

-And it features a flexible metal bed plate that means you don’t need to experiment with glues and tape to make your print stick, while it’s also easy to remove you print when it’s finished.
+And it features a flexible metal build plate that means you don’t need to experiment with glues and tape to make your print stick, while it’s also easy to remove you print when it’s finished.

 The 3DWOX 1 is packed with features such as an integrated camera that allows you to watch your print from any room using the 3DWOX mobile app.